Tomorrow, November 4, marks Election Day across the country. As the nation prepares to cast ballots, we at The Quincy Examiner can’t help but recall

 Analyzing the Current SAG-AFTRA Strike and Demands on Both Sides Introduction As a “Quincy, M.E.”
 TV series historian, I can’t help but notice the striking similarities between past and present labor disputes in the entertainment industry.
 One case that stands out is the legal battle between actor Jack Klugman and Universal City Studios over the […]

-Decoding Quincy M.E.’s Ep/Season Numbering Is
+Decoding Quincy M.E.’s Ep/Season Numbering Issues: Unraveling The Confusion

 The Quincy M.E. television series, a popular crime drama that captivated audiences during its initial run in the 1970s, continues to bewilder and perplex fans with its DVD box set releases.
 Produced by Universal and Shout Factory!, the packaging and organization of the series’ seasons have left both novice Quincy M.E. enthusiasts and the general […]